nageshsalukhe07/IplCricketerRecordManagementSystem/README.md

 # 🏏 Cricket Player Management System

+📌 Project Overview:
 A full-stack Spring Boot based web application for managing cricketers, countries, teams, and users.
-Provides CRUD operations and filtering APIs to retrieve and manage cricket-related data efficiently.
+Provides CRUD operations and filtering APIs to retrieve and manage cricket-related data efficiently and filter features via RESTful APIs.

+---

+🎯 Objective:
+To create a structured and scalable system where cricket player information can be added, updated, and retrieved efficiently based on filters like country, team, role, batting style, etc.

 ---